TDI-Lab/Generative-AI-Voting/README.md

 # Datasets

-We  use the ANES data source (https://electionstudies.org/data-center/) for extracting the votes for American Elections 2012, 2016 and 2020 along with the following self-reported traits - (i) racial/ethnic self-identification, (ii) gender, (iii) age, (iv) conservative-liberal ideological self-placement, (v) party identification, (vi) political interest, (vii) church attendance, (viii) discussion of politics with family/friends, (ix) feelings of patriotism associated with the American flag, and (x) state of residence.
+We  use the ANES data source (https://electionstudies.org/data-center/) for extracting a subset of the  votes for American Elections 2012, 2016 and 2020 along with the following self-reported traits - (i) racial/ethnic self-identification, (ii) gender, (iii) age, (iv) conservative-liberal ideological self-placement, (v) party identification (political belief), (vi) political interest, (vii) church attendance, (viii) discussion of politics with family/friends, (ix) feelings of patriotism associated with the American flag, and (x) state of residence.